Postpartum Periods: What to Expect (After You’ve Expected)

 You’ll need to wait until after your 6-week postnatal checkup before using tampons or a menstrual cup

 The area where the placenta joined the wall of the uterus will still be open and tender, and you might be dealing with cuts and tears in and around your vagina.
 Open wounds are easy targets for infection, so you won’t be able to insert anything up your vagina until your doc says your wounds have healed.17

 This includes tampons and menstrual cups, discs, and sponges.
-Technically there’s no required waiting period before you can insert penises, fingers, and sex toys, but most practitioners recommend you wait 4-6 weeks to give your body time to heal.18
+Technically there’s no required waiting period before you can insert penises, fingers, or sex toys, but most practitioners recommend you wait 4-6 weeks to give your body time to heal.18

 After those first 6-weeks, it’s time for a shiny new menstrual cup!
 And maybe different tampons...

 Birthing a tiny human is a big stretch for the vaginal canal, and it probably won't completely return to its pre-baby shape.19

 Menstrual cup users may need to use a larger cup, otherwise it might leak.
 Some menstrual cup companies offer post-pregnancy cup sizes to accommodate a slightly wider vagina.

 Tampon users may need bigger tampons than they did pre-motherhood, but it depends.
 If you had vaginal lacerations during delivery, the scar tissue might take up space in the vaginal canal, so you may actually need smaller tampons.

 And even if you need bigger tampons for a while, things could change back to your pre-baby tampon size as your pelvic floor muscles eventually tone back up.
 (Pro tip: Kegel exercise speed up this process.)20